Last Updated on June 16, 2022

 I fell in love so much that I had to get one for my own bed.
 In orange… of course!
 They’re soft, cozy, and I love the colors!
 This is from their collection made of vintage saris.

 Anchal is a non-profit 501c(3) social enterprise that addresses the exploitation of women around the world.
 Through their artisan program, Anchal provides alternative careers in textile design and production to exploited and marginalized women in India.

 Anchal works directly with female commercial sex workers who are seeking a way out of the trade.

 After publishing this blog post, SOL Organics reached out to me to see if I’d be interested in trying their sheets.
 I got the Percale Organic sheets in dove gray and I really like the texture of these sheets.

 They’re not silky smooth.
 They feel a little more raw which I really like.
 I’d compare it to a linen cotton hybrid kind of feel.
 They have that texture so I feel like I sleep in place instead of sliding around on super satiny sheets.
 Does that make sense?

-I wanted to mention a few other places to pick up sustainable linens.
-Similar to my sustainable undies post, I talked in depth about the brands that I had personal experience with either first hand or through a good friend.
+I wanted to mention a few other places to pick up sustainable sheets.
+Similar to my sustainable undies post, I talked in-depth about the brands that I had personal experience with either firsthand or through a good friend.